machinelabs/docs.machinelabs.ai/src/guide/quickstart.md

 ## Creating a fresh lab

 To create a fresh lab, click the *New* button in the upper right corner.
-You can either choose to create a lab from an existing template or start from scratch to create a blank lab.
+We can either choose to create a lab from an existing template or start from scratch to create a blank lab.
 For the purpose of this quickstart guide, we'd like to create a blank lab.

 ![Create a lab](labs/create_lab.png)